natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-8E(FN)%20(France).md

 | ✓ || X || ✓ || ✓ || ✓ || X     <!-- ✓ -->
 |-
 |}
+Warning: The Crusader is a heavy carrier-borne fighter.
+Because of its weight, it is constructed with a ''variable angle of attack wing plane.''
+This means that the wings can change position to act as a single, giant, take-off flap (see picture).
+This feature is NOT associated to the "variable geometry" control input, but rather is considered the Landing position of the flaps.

+It is possible to use this feature to its advantage in a low speed dogfight, and using the higher angle of attack to turn into the circle of the opponent, sacrificing your own speed in the process, to attack with a missile or gun fire.
+Note that wether the manoeuver succeeds or fails, the Crusader with be left in a extremely vulnerable position until it regains speed.
 {| class="wikitable" style="text-align:center" width="50%"
 |-
 ! colspan="7" | Limits